 The knee joint consists of two articulations (see fig. 1.1):

-- Tibiofemoral – The medial and lateral condyles of the femur articulating with the tibia.
+- Tibiofemoral – medial and lateral condyles of the femur articulating with the tibial condyles.

-- Patellofemoral – The anterior and distal part of the femur articulating with the patella.
+- Patellofemoral – anterior aspect of the distal femur articulating with the patella.

 The tibiofemoral joint is the weight-bearing joint of the knee.

 The patellofemoral joint allows the tendon of the quadriceps femoris (the main extensor of the knee) to be inserted directly over the knee, increasing the efficiency of the muscle.

 As the patella is both formed and resides within the quadriceps femoris tendon, it provides a fulcrum to increase power of the knee extensor, and serves as a stabilising structure that reduces frictional forces placed on femoral condyles.